holoviz-topics/holoSeq/HoloSeqOverview.md

 The text data must start with a header section describing the data, where every row starts with `@`.

-The first row of the (uncompressed) header must be either `@v1HoloSeq1D [chart type | bar]` or `@v1HoloSeq2d` or the data will not be processed.
+The first row of the (uncompressed) header must be either `@v1HoloSeq1D [chart type | bar]` or `@v1HoloSeq2D` or the data will not be processed.

 For 1D data, the chart type may be one of bar, scatter or line.
 Default is bar.
 Regions with 4 or more SD above or below the global mean are emphasised

-2D data will be presented as an autoscaling density heatmap, and the data may have 1 axis name if HiC pairs from 1 haplotype are being plotted where that sequence is on both axes, or 2 axis names if HiC pairs that involve both haplotypes are being plotted.
+2D data will be presented as an autoscaling density heatmap.
+The header and data may have 1 axis name, for example where HiC pairs from one haplotype are plotted with that sequence on both axes, or 2 axis names, if HiC pairs involving both haplotypes, one on each axis, are being plotted.

 The subsequent header rows must have the axis names, contig names and their lengths, delimited by whitespace, and starting with `@` such as